rbaumgarten/xlt-testsuite-documentation/README.md

 __Flow Modules__ (named F...): Some modules mimic more sophisticated shopping behaviours by interacting with several pages in a flow.
 The achieved specific goal at the end of the process is of most importance (in contrast to the taken singular steps).
 Flows often reuse other modules and allow a compact test structure.
 Examples: Add a basic product to cart; Create a new customer; Add an address to a customer; Check order status in order history.

-There are also some global modules (for intactions with elements in header, footer or naviagtion) and helper modules (enabling text conversions for example).
+There are also some global modules (for interactions with elements in header, footer or naviagtion) and helper modules (enabling text conversions for example).

 ## Test Suite Metadata